 We don’t want to think about what would happen if our plumbing systems failed spectacularly and caused sewage backup into our homes, but it does happen.
 And this is something else that’s not typically covered in home insurance policies.
 You can add coverage for sewage backup and sump pump failure to your policy with an endorsement (which is basically a section that amends your policy.)

 You may need to purchase a separate boat insurance policy to make sure that you and your boat are properly protected.
 Read through your home insurance policy to see what your home insurance says about what it will and won’t cover as far as boats go.

-Mold damage is usually not covered in your typical homeowner’s policy if it’s a result of a maintenance issue, like condensation or a leak.
+Mold damage is usually not covered in your typical homeowner’s policy if it’s a result of a maintenance issue.
 Make sure to stay vigilant for water damage and catch any problems early.

 Earthquakes and landslides are common exclusions, so if you live in an area that’s prone to earthquakes or landslides, you’ll have to buy a separate earthquake policy.
 Earthquake policies cover your home and its contents, but you’ll want to make sure that you have enough coverage to rebuild your home, taking construction costs into account.